w3c/trace-context/spec/50-privacy.md

 Tracing systems MUST NOT include any personally identifiable information in the `tracestate` header.

 Platforms and tracing systems extremely sensitive to personal information exposure MAY implement selective removal of values corresponding to the unknown keys.
 This mutation of the `tracestate` field is not forbidden, but highly discouraged.
 As it defeats the purpose of this field for allowing multiple tracing systems to collaborate.

+## Other risks

+In implementations where headers `traceparent` and `tracestate` used as response headers - information exposure to the cross-origin call may occur.
+Implementation should ensure caller or limit header data to non-sensitive information.